The Rhinoplasty Consultation Process

 Taking Photos During the Nose Surgery Consultation

-Many patients think that their nose is too large for their face or is otherwise “wrong,” thanks to selfie photos taken with a front-facing camera.
+Many candidates for rhinoplasty think that their nose is too large for their face or is otherwise “wrong,” thanks to selfie photos taken with a front-facing camera.
 Although you’re welcome to bring photos to your consultation with Dr. Bared, keep in mind that any selfies you take aren’t going to provide an accurate picture of your nose.

 Proper photography and lighting are essential in the appropriate evaluation of a prospective rhinoplasty patient.
-Macro lenses, which limit the diffraction of light, produce the most clarity and should be used to take photos of your nose during a rhinoplasty consultation.
+Macro lenses, which limit the diffraction of light, produce the most clarity and should be used to take photos of your nose during a facial plastic surgery consultation.

 The surgeon should take a photo of your nose from several angles, including a front view, profile view, base view, and three-quarter view.
 When taking a front-view photo, your head should be parallel to the ground.
 The photo should be taken at eye level and only the top of the head to the neck should be visible in the image.